-And why have we selected 5-year old Standards? it's because Internal Audit Programmes and Internal Audit Reports continue to demonstrate on a very regular basis that the requirements relating to Internal Audits are not adequately addressed and that incompetent internal auditors are commpnplace.
-And this 5 years after requirements changed!
+It's because Internal Audit Programmes and Internal Audit Reports continue to demonstrate on a very regular basis that the requirements relating to Internal Audits are not adequately addressed.
+Furthermore, incompetent internal auditors are commonplace.
+What's worst is this is 7 years after requirements changed!

-In this article we set of 5 reasons why such training is a ‘must’, the first 3 arising directly from the Standards themselves and the final 2 being concerned with maximising the benefits can be achieved with best internal auditing practice.
+In this article, we set of 5 reasons why such training is a ‘must’, the first 3 arising directly from the Standards themselves, and the final 2 being concerned with maximising the benefits that can be achieved with best internal auditing practice.

 - Context of the organisation, where the monitoring and review of information regarding external and internal issues affecting the organisation is an entirely new concept